siorpaes/DisplayAdapter/README.md

 # DisplayAdapter
-This project aims at extending Yamaha CRX-140 display with TM1637 seven segments display or SSD1306 OLED display.
+This project aims at mirroring Yamaha CRX-140 display with some more visible ones, such as e-paper, TM1637 seven segments display or SSD1306 OLED display.

-Implementation uses this cute board hosting a TSSOP20 STM32F0: https://hackaday.io/project/4277-stm32f030f4p6-breakout-board or a STMicroelectronics DiscoveryL0 board which features an e-ink display.
+Implementation uses this very simple board hosting a TSSOP20 STM32F0: https://hackaday.io/project/4277-stm32f030f4p6-breakout-board or a STMicroelectronics DiscoveryL0 board which features an e-ink display.